VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 was to scale out the view model generators that populate the various read-models in the system.
 Every web-role that hosts a view model generator instance must handle the events published by the write-side by creating a subscription the the Windows Azure Service Bus topics.

+## Results of the optimization work

-## No downtime migration
+# No downtime migration

 The team planned to have a no downtime migration from the V2 to the V3 release in Windows Azure.
 Although the web roles continue to run during